FaithLens: Detecting and Explaining Faithfulness Hallucination: Implementation Details

-\textbf{Evaluation.} During the evaluation for baselines, we infer them twice to report the final results, e.g., AlignScore, or directly use the results from \citet{seo2025verifying}.
+\textbf{Evaluation.} For baselines that were already evaluated under identical benchmark settings in \citet{seo2025verifying}, we directly report the results from that paper in our Table \ref{tb:main} to ensure consistency with the established benchmark.
+For baselines not covered in \citet{seo2025verifying}, e.g., FactCG and GPT-5.2, we reproduce the models and infer them twice under the same experimental settings, and report the corresponding results.
 Meanwhile, for FaithLens, we also infer our model twice to obtain stable results.

 \textbf{Prompt Templates.} We use the same prompt template as shown in Figure \ref{fig:prompt_train_inference} for training and evaluation of FaithLens.
 For data synthesis, we use the prompt shown in Figure \ref{fig:prompt_data_syn} to query the DeepSeek-V3.2-Think.
 For data filtering, we use the prompt shown in Figure \ref{fig:prompt_exp_filtering} to evaluate the explanation quality, and utilize the prompt in Figure \ref{fig:prompt_diversity_filtering} to evaluate whether a tested sample can help diverse samples towards correct labels in the data diversity filtering.
 When computing the explanation quality reward, we use the prompt template shown in Figure \ref{fig:prompt_exp_reward} to assess whether a generated explanation can help a novice model correctly predict the correct answer.